leanderseige/clocksattack/README.md

 ![Clocks Attack](doc/tafel.png)

-This game is my contribution to open cultural data hackathon Coding da Vinci Nieder.Rhein.Land 2021  (https://codingdavinci.de/de/events/niederrheinland-2021).
+This game is my contribution to the open cultural data hackathon Coding da Vinci Nieder.Rhein.Land 2021  (https://codingdavinci.de/de/events/niederrheinland-2021).
 In this games opulent grand clocks from Benrath Palace disturb the sleep of humans and animals from popular works of art and culture.
-The player can prevent this and save them from being woken up.
+The player can prevent this and save them from being woken up by throwing apples at the approaching clocks.

 ## Building the Game